griffithlab/civic-docs/docs/curating/evidence.rst

 Curating Evidence
 =================
 Evidence Items (EIDs) form the fundamental unit of the CIViC knowledgebase.
-EIDs derive structured clinical statements from peer reviewed publications and ASCO abstracts, which act as evidence sources for Evidence Items.
-The EID links back to its source.
+EIDs derive structured clinical statements from peer reviewed, PubMed-indexed publications and American Society of Clinical Oncology (ASCO) abstracts, which act as Sources for Evidence Items.
+EIDs link back to their sources.
 EIDs are hand-curated units of knowledge, and one evidence source may supply enough data to create multiple EIDs.
 EIDs are displayed throughout the CIViC application, for example as a summary (Figure 1) and as a data table row (Figure 3).

 .. figure:: /images/figures/evidence-summary_EID6568.png
-   :alt: Screenshot of an evidence item summary
+   :alt: Screenshot of an Evidence Item

-   Figure 1: Screenshot of an evidence item summary
+   Figure 1: Screenshot of an Evidence Item
 CIViC Evidence is added and curated via a moderation process that includes submitting, evaluating, accepting (or rejecting), and suggesting changes (Figure 2).
 CIViC Curators may add or suggest revisions to curated content at each step.
-Adding content involves submitting new Evidence Items or Assertions that subsequently undergo revision and review by CIViC Editors.
+Adding content involves submitting new Evidence Items or Assertions that subsequently undergo revision and Editor review.
 Revision of content involves adding or revising the clinical summary and/or its associated features.
 Once changes are made within the CIViC database, the additions/revisions become visible directly or on a separate revision page depending on the type of submission.
-Curation is listed as a "submitted" (i.e., pending) until it is accepted by an Editor, who are given power to accept or reject Curator submissions.
+Curation is listed as a "Submitted" (i.e., pending) until it is accepted by an Editor, who are given power to accept or reject Curator submissions.
 Curators may reject (but not accept) their own submissions/revisions.

 .. figure:: /images/figures/CIViC_adding-updating-evidence_v2a.png
    :alt: Overview of CIViC content creation process

    Figure 2: Overview of CIViC content creation process

 It is important to note that once evidence is submitted into CIViC as a new Evidence Item, then the EID is visible to the community in the unmoderated/non-reviewed state, and these EIDs are labeled in orange (Figure 3).
 This enables the public to comment or create moderations on the submitted evidence.
 It is also important to note that orange Evidence Items may be incomplete, not accurately fit into the CIViC data model, or contain problems which the moderation process is designed to capture and fix.
-Once a CIViC EID has been reviewed by editors, and all revisions reviewed and accepted, then the EID is accepted by an editor, and becomes labeled green.
+Once a CIViC EID has been reviewed by editors, and all revisions reviewed and accepted, then the EID is accepted by an editor, and its label changes to green.

 .. figure:: /images/figures/CIViC_evidence-grid-features_v1d.png
    :alt: Evidence Item datagrid features

    Figure 3: Evidence Item datagrid features

-When an Evidence Item has a pending revision, then it is labeled with a blue exclamation mark icon (Figure 3).
-Note that revisions can be made to EIDs in both the Submitted/Unreviewed Status (orange) and the Accepted/Fully Reviewed Status (green).
+When an Evidence Item has a pending revision, it is labeled with a blue exclamation mark icon (Figure 3).
+Note that revisions can be made to EIDs in both the Submitted/Unreviewed Status (orange) and the Accepted Status (green).

 .. _curating-evidence-general:

 General Evidence Item Curation Practices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Evidence Items should generally be prepared from primary literature rather than from review articles.
-It is recommended that curators use reviews to identify primary literature referenced in the review and to curate individual Evidence Items based on these cited articles.
+It is recommended that curators use reviews to identify potential primary literature referenced in the review and to curate individual Evidence Items based on these cited articles.
 Review articles can also be used to develop Gene and Variant summaries.

 When curating new evidence, the curator should review the existing evidence already curated into CIViC for that Variant to look for the following issues:

 - For clinical trials and case reports (Levels A, B, and C), overlapping patient populations (i.e. the same patient treatment and outcome described in multiple reports) should be avoided, or carefully noted to alert users of this nuance and avoid conclusions that mistake these studies as independent.
 Note also that reports describing different phases of the same patient treatment (i.e. erlotinib and subsequently afatinib), or different clinically relevant conclusions (i.e. predictive evidence and simultaneous diagnostic evidence) are independent/non-overlapping entities.

-- For Predisposing EIDs describing germline variants, the same patient may appear in multiple studies.
-Curators should be careful to note these cases by reviewing existing germline EIDs for the same variant in CIViC.
+- For Predisposing EIDs, which generally describe germline variants, the same patient may appear in multiple studies.
+Curators should be careful to note these cases and review existing germline EIDs for the same variant in CIViC.

-Disease stage, prior treatments, and other experimental details influencing evidence interpretation should be captured within an Evidence Item to maximize user comprehension of the underlying study and the appropriate context in which it is relevant.
+Disease stage, prior treatments, and other experimental details influencing evidence interpretation should be captured within the Evidence Statement to maximize user comprehension of the underlying study and the appropriate context in which it is relevant.
 Such details are critical parts of clinical guidelines and can impact which clinical guidelines should be used as well as drug sensitivities (see `EID1008 <https://civicdb.org/links/evidence/1008>`__ and `EID1009 <https://civicdb.org/links/evidence/1009>`__).

 Six types of EID exist in CIViC (Figure 4), giving structured clinical annotation to a Variant.
-Three types of clinical statements, Predictive/Therapeutic, Prognostic and Diagnostic, are usually associated with somatic variants, while Predisposing evidence is generally linked to germline variation.
+Three types of clinical statements, Predictive/Therapeutic, Prognostic, Diagnostic and Oncogenic Evidence Types are usually associated with somatic variants, while Predisposing evidence is generally linked to germline variation.
 Functional studies are often performed *in vitro*, so associated EIDs will have the Unknown field selected for Variant Origin.

 .. figure:: /images/figures/CIViC_evidence-item-primary-fields_temp.png
    :alt: Structured annotation comprising the five types of CIViC Evidence Item